petertseng/adventofcode-rb-2022/README.md

 * Day 22 (Monkey Map): My solution can't handle arbitrary cube nets, only the specific ones in the example and personal inputs.
   It's all hard-coded, with only a small convenience function that ensures that all connections are symmetric/two-way.
 * Day 23 (Unstable Diffusion): Store each row of elves as a bit field.
+* Day 24 (Blizzard Basin): Breadth-first search is faster than A\*.
+  Store blizzard positions and the set of possible positions of the expedition party as bit fields.
+  No visited set is needed because the entire frontier is at the same time step.

 # Takeaways